Listed hazardous wastes

 Ignitable wastes (D001) have flash points of less than 140 degrees Fahrenheit or ignite spontaneously and burn vigorously.

-- The Safety Data Sheet (SDS) will give the flash point of the product.
+- The Material Safety Data Sheet (MSDS) will give the flash point of the product.
 This will likely be close to the flash point of the waste unless the waste is contaminated with materials that have a very low flash point, such as gasoline.

 - Examples: mineral spirits, many petroleum based parts washer solvents, alcohols, etc.